 Separation - the Facts

-Our specialist family law solicitors are ready to help.
+If you need more help or advice, our specialist family law solicitors are ready to help.

 Get in touch

-There is no prescribed legal definition for what constitutes a separation and in some cases where there have been a number of separations and attempts to work things out, it can be difficult to establish exactly when the relationship came to an end.
+There is no prescribed legal definition for what constitutes a separation, and in some cases where there have been a number of separations and attempts to work things out, it can be difficult to establish exactly when the relationship came to an end.

 If a couple have separated and are absolutely clear that there is no prospect of reconciliation, it can be possible for them to enter into a Separation Agreement.
-If you are able to reach agreement on matters between yourselves these can be reviewed and taken in to account when financial arrangements are finalised.
-You can also choose to put in place a formal separation agreement.
+If you are able to reach agreement on matters between yourselves, these can be reviewed and taken in to account when financial arrangements are finalised.
+You can also choose to put in place a Formal Separation Agreement.

-What Is a Formal Separation Agreement?
+What is a Formal Separation Agreement?

-You can choose to separate informally between you and your spouse or get a formal separation agreement.
-This is a legal document which usually sets out financial arrangements between the parties in advance of a final divorce.
-For such agreements to be accepted it is often vital that both parties have had legal advice and there was full financial disclosure before entering into the Agreement.
+For such separation agreements to be accepted legally, it is often vital that both parties have had legal advice and there was full financial disclosure before entering into the Agreement.

 What Is a Judicial Separation?